DiSonDS/tg2vk/README.md

 python3 run.py
 ```
 5. Add bots to the necessary Telegram chat and to the necessary VK chat
-6. Use `/get_chat_id` in Telegram and VK chat to find out the id of chats and enter them in `configuration.json`
+6. Use `/get_chat_id` command in Telegram and VK chat to find out the id of chats and enter them in `configuration.json`
 ```json
 "tg_chat_id": ENTER_YOUR_TELEGRAM_CHAT_ID,
 "vk_chat_id": ENTER_YOUR_VK_CHAT_ID,